-The framework comprises of three pillars; Pillar 1 sets out the minimum capital requirement that firms are required to meet for categories of risk including credit, market, operational and securitisation risk.
-Pillar 2 concerns the supervisory review process and Pillar 3 promotes market discipline through the disclosure of key information around capital, risk management and remuneration.
-Accordingly, this report contains qualitative and quantitative information as required under the Capital Requirements Regulation ('CRR II') 1 prescribed within the Disclosure Part of the PRA Rulebook 2.
+The Basel Committee on Banking Supervision ('BCBS') framework comprises of three pillars; Pillar 1 sets out the minimum capital requirement that firms are required to meet for categories of risk faced by the institution.
+Pillar 2 concerns the supervisory review process and Pillar 3 promotes market discipline through the disclosure of key information around capital, risk management and remuneration of Material Risk Takers ('MRTs').
+Accordingly, this report contains qualitative and quantitative information as required under the Capital Requirements Regulation ('CRR II') 1 prescribed within the Disclosure Part of the Prudential Regulatory Authority ('PRA') Rulebook 2.
+The Company continues to monitor and prepare for the implementation of Basel 3.1, expected to become effective from 1 July 2025 3.